amanmehndiratta25/seng371project2/README.md

 Colin & Ryan

-3) Create Python program to automatically run gitstats and get the data we need from a repository (# of contributors, project size)
+**3) Create Python program to automatically run gitstats and get the data we need from a repository (# of contributors, project size)**

   - same as previous, start out taking a snapshot of one month a year, then expand if possible